Articles

 - Implement new features based on an issue description—while matching existing code style

-- Provide code review suggestions—not just formatting, but logic-level insights
+- Provide code review suggestions—not just formatting, but logic-level issues

 Important note: SWE-Pro evaluates tasks with full repository context.
 If your use case involves writing code from scratch, rather than modifying an existing codebase, M2.7’s advantage diminishes.